 1. Why are some .MOV files not playing on Windows?

 Some .MOV files use the HEVC (H.265) video codec, which Windows does not support by default.
 While Windows can play .MOV video files encoded with H.264, HEVC video files require either a special codec or a compatible video player.
+On modern Windows versions, you can open MOV files natively using the Movies & TV app or Windows Media Player, and third-party options like VLC Media Player also support MOV playback.

 2. What is HEVC and why does Windows need a codec for it?